Vaishnavi-2000/Majorpython/README.md

 # Majorpython
-This is a Python project
+This is a Python Project